 5. Maintain meaningful involvement in high school clubs and other activities

 10th grade can be a demanding year, but if you follow the tips above, you will set yourself up for success.
-For test prep and college admission tips, please visit www.kdcollegeprep.com and follow us on Facebook, LinkedIn, Twitter, or Instagram.
+For more test prep and college prep tips, sign up for blog updates or follow us on Facebook, LinkedIn, Twitter, or Instagram.